Home

 Vite Backend integration with Go

-Note This library is still a work in progress and may not be stable or fully functional.
+[!WARNING] This library is still a work in progress and may not be stable or fully functional.
 Use it at your own risk.

-This library implements a Vite backend integration for Go.
-Please follow the guidelines there to configure your Vite project, i.e. vite.config.(js|ts).
+[!NOTE] Please follow the Vite guidelines to configure your Vite-based frontend, i.e. vite.config.(js|ts).
 E.g. you need to make sure that the manifest.json is being generated for production.

 Usage as a simple 'helper function'

 In this setup, this library can be used as a helper function which generates HTML tags (script, link) to point to your Vite assets.
 In development mode (when the Vite server is running) this links to the Vite server, and in production mode, this links to your built assets.
-You are responsible for serving those built assets in production (and some assets like images in dev mode) however it is simple to do and many golang web frameworks have methods to make it even easier.
-See asset serving
+You are responsible for serving those built assets in production (and some assets like images in dev mode) however it is simple to do and many golang web frameworks have methods to make it even easier (see asset serving).

 We setup the helper function, and then pass it to your HTML template.